-AKS Forest Solutions acknowledges and pays respect to the Tasmanian Aboriginal people asthe traditional custodians and original owners of the land which we manage.
+AKS Forest Solutions acknowledges and pays respect to the Tasmanian Aboriginal people traditional custodians and original owners of the land which we manage. as the

-FMS001 Version 6.4 Page 3
+Version 8.1

 Printed Versions of this document are uncontrolled.
-For the latest version please refer to the relevant Dropbox folder efer to the relevant Dropbox folder
+For the latest version please refer to the relevant Dropbox folder

-s Authorised by: A Stonjek, Director